rh-mobb/documentation/content/docs/aro/blob-storage-csi/index.md

 ```

-At this point you need to give permissions to the cluster to access the Blob storage.
+At this point, you must give permissions to the driver to access the Blob storage.

-You need to go to Azure Active Directory and identify the Identity for your cluster.
+Go to Azure Active Directory and locate the  identity you created manually in the previous section.
 ![Image](images/blob-storage0.png)

 After getting the name of your identity, you must give it access in the StorageAccount you created in the previous step.